Mullato/diy/floor.md

 * **x2**: Paint Roller Frame
 * **x2**: Paint tray
 * **x1**: Utility Knife
+* **x1**: Heavy Duty Duct Tape Roll

 ---

 ## Floor Leveling Execution Plan

-### 1. Seal the Perimeter Drainage System & Walls
+### 1. Seal and Protect Infrastructure
+* **Protect the Plumbing (Temporary):** Completely cover the drain grate with heavy-duty duct tape so no stray self-leveler can drop into your pipes.
+* **Seal the Drain Perimeter (Permanent):** Run a precise bead of **GE Silicone Sealant** directly into the hairline joint where the outside edge of the plastic drain meets the concrete subfloor.
+Smooth it flat with a gloved finger so it forms a permanent watertight gasket without creating a high bump.
-* **Attach Wall Expansion Foam:** Staple or tape the 5-1/2" foam sill sealer around the lower perimeter of all drywall surfaces.
-This gives the cement room to expand and prevents it from bonding to the walls.
+* **Attach Wall Expansion Foam:** Staple or tape the 5-1/2" foam sill sealer around the lower perimeter of all drywall surfaces to isolate the pour.
-* **Vacuum the concrete:** Vacuum thoroughly along the baseboard drain channel.
-* **Build the Spray Foam Dam:** Draw a reference line exactly 1 inch in front of your plastic drain channel.
-Spray a continuous, 2-inch high bead of Great Stuff expanding foam directly onto the concrete along that line.
+* **Build the Spray Foam Dam (Temporary):** Measure 1 inch out from the plastic drainage channel and spray a continuous, 2-inch high bead of Great Stuff expanding foam along that line.
+Let it cure for 1–2 hours to form a rigid temporary block against fluid pressure.
-* **Let the Dam Cure:** Allow the spray foam to sit for 1 to 2 hours until it expands and hardens into a rigid, sticky wall.
-This will flawlessly hold back the liquid cement.

 ### 2. Encapsulate the Cutback Adhesive
 * **Roll the primer:** Pour the MAPEI EcoPrim Grip into your paint tray.
 Using 3/8" microfiber rollers, roll an even coat over the entire floor directly over the black adhesive residue.